razorpay/blade/packages/blade/src/components/Card/_decisions/interactive-cards.md

 - Bit of effort on our end, we will basically have to create subset of Radio/Checkbox components for Card's usecase
 - Introduces new components, CardGroup, CardGroupItem.

-**My Opinion:** Method 2 will be much more consistent across platforms and neater than letting consumer hack around various combinations of tricks to get single/multi selection to work.
+**Conclusion:**
+After discussing with the team, we decided to go with Method 1, because as the Card is a more flexible component in general we want to keep the behaviour generic and let consumers handle the interaction as per their usecase, plus prodiving CardGroup,CardGroupItem could cause flexibility issues and might not work for all the usecases.

 ## Linkable Card

 With linkable card, the whole card itself can be clicked or linked to any URL.

-With linkable card the main issue is accessibility & interaction, because simpliy wrapping the whole card in an `a` tag won't be valid, because inside the card there can also be interactive elements.
+With linkable card the main issue is accessibility & interaction, because simply wrapping the whole card in an `a` tag won't be valid, because inside the card there can also be interactive elements.

 Three problems with naive approach of just wrapping the card in a link: